Kiy0w0/owomizu/README.md

 3. **Get Authentication Code:**
    - Visit: https://ive.my.id/owo
+   - Register with your email and verify it
-   - Register/Login to your account
+   - Login to your verified account
-   - Generate and copy your authentication code
+   - Generate and copy your authentication code (format: `MIZU-XXXX-XXXX-XXXX`)

 4. **Configure Bot:**
    ```bash